 Our Work

-The Los Angeles County Integrated HIV Plan, 2022-2026 was developed in partnership with the Los Angeles County Department of Public Health Division of HIV and STD Programs (DHSP) and a vast array of community and organizational partners.
+The Los Angeles County Integrated HIV Plan, 2027-2031 was developed in partnership with the California Department of Public Health, Office of AIDS, the Los Angeles County Department of Public Health Division of HIV and STD Programs (DHSP) and various other planning councils within the state of California.
 The plan serves a blueprint for HIV service coordination along the entire spectrum of HIV prevention and care.
-The Integrated Plan is designed to reflect local vision, values, needs and strengths.
-It is also designed to align with California’s Integrated Statewide Strategic Plan for Addressing HIV, HCV, and STIs from 2022- 2026, and The National HIV/AIDS Strategy (2022–2025).

 ASSESSMENT OF THE EFFICIENCY OF THE ADMINISTRATIVE MECHANISM